Youssefb89/HopIn/docs/user-flow.md

 This doc is the big-picture flow of the app.

-I wrote this as a product overview, not as a file-by-file explanation.
+This was written as a product overview, not as a file-by-file explanation.

 ## Main idea